Sj1218305/devops-scripts/README.md

 # devops-scripts
-Scripts that can help in day to day devops tasks
+Scripts that can help in day to day devops tasks.
+Don't forget to make the scripts executable 😛

-##AWS
+## AWS
-- Update Resourced Tags
+- Update Resource Tags
 ```bash
 ./update-tags.sh
 ```
-*Note*: Don't forget to make the script executable 😛